zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_13_en-US_FREE_WILL.md

 All classical positions miss a crucial element:

 > **The topology of possibility space is neither fixed (determinism) nor absent (libertarianism).
-It is shaped by coherence—and within that shaped space, genuine choice operates.**
+It is shaped by coherence, and within that shaped space, genuine choice operates.**

 This is the RTM contribution.